-PRIVACY OF INFORMATION
+PRIVACY-OF INFORMATION

-Under the "Family Educational Rights and Privacy Act of 1974" the following is designated as directory information and may be made public unless the student desires to withhold all or any portion of it: Student's name, local address, home address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, dates of college attendance, degrees and awards received, photographs, and the most recent previous educational agency or institution attended by the student.
+Under the "Family Educational Rights and Privacy Act of 1974," the following is designated as directory information and may be made public, unless the student desires to withhold directory information:

+- Student's full name

+- Addresses-local, permanent, and email

+- Telephone listings-local and permanent

+- Date of birth

+- Major field of study

+- Participation in officially recognized activities and sports

+- Photographs

+- Weight and height of members of athletic teams

+- Dates of attendance

+- Degrees and awards received

+- Most recent previous school attended

+- Classification

+- Enrollment status

-Any student wishing to withhold any or all of this information should fill out, in person, the appropriate form, available at the Admissions Office, within 10 days after the first class day.
+Students wishing to withhold directory information should complete the appropriate form, available at the Enrollment Services, within 10 days after the first class day.
+This form is also available on the College website.
+Forms received by mail, must be accompanied by a copy of a photo ID.